ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Plugin and Macros/Macros/Writing macros/index.md

 Now that you know how macros work, try to write your own macro.
 We have a table and need to color the alternate table rows (odd will be colored green, even will become red).
 The table contains 200 rows and columns from **A** to **S**.
 It would take a lot of time to do that manually.
 So, using macros will be the best solution for this problem.

 1. Open ONLYOFFICE editors and create a new spreadsheet.
 2. Now open the **Plugins** tab and select **Macros**.
 The macros window will pop up.
-3. Click **New**.
 You will be presented with the basic function wrapper which will allow you to enter the necessary code:

 <!-- This code is related to macros. -->